 Digital transcripts are easily searchable so you can find what you’re looking for immediately.

-Blind and deaf-blind people may need a text transcript that is accessible by screenreader.
-If a person with a disability requests a downloadable transcript of your WebEx meeting, you may be required by federal accessibility law to provide one.
+Blind and deaf-blind people may need a text transcript that is accessible by a screenreader.
+If a person with a disability requests a downloadable transcript of your Webex meeting, you may be required by federal accessibility law to provide one.